TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
 You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
-You can specify your environment specific test settings in `taito-testing-config.sh` using `test_` as prefix.
+You can specify your environment specific test settings in `scripts/taito/testing.sh` using `test_` as prefix.
 You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
 If the test tools generate reports, screenshots or videos, they should be placed at the `/service/test/reports`, `/service/test/screenshots` and `/service/test/videos` directories.

 Tests are grouped in test suites (see the `test-suites` files).
 All test suites can be kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
-You can enable data cleaning in `taito-testing-config.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.
+You can enable data cleaning in `scripts/taito/testing.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.

 You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
 When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.